Overnight sleeper train accommodation: couchettes vs. sleepers

 What is the difference between a sleeper and a couchette on a night train?

-Couchettes offer simple overnight accommodation that sleep up to six people on bunks, with a pillow and blanket provided.
-There is a small shared bathroom at the end of each carriage.
-Note that since there is generally no gender distinction, you should pack appropriate clothing or sleep in your day clothes.
+Couchettes offer simple overnight accommodation that sleeps up to six people on bunks, with a pillow and blanket provided.
+Note that since there is generally no sex distinction, you should pack appropriate clothing or sleep in your day clothes.

 Are we in the same compartment?

 Travellers who book together are placed in the same compartment by default where available, although the numbering convention for night trains can be confusing to new travellers.